Frequently Asked Question Topics:

 explain to the professor why you need the course and how the course you are taking

-abroad fulfils the pre-requisites for the course you'd like to take upon returning.
+abroad fulfills the prerequisites for the course you'd like to take upon returning.

 I've decided to stay another semester abroad, what do I do?

-Contact the International Education Center and find out what steps you need to take
+Contact the Office of International Education and find out what steps you need to

 Returning from Abroad